 - Remove the asparagus from the oven.
 When it's cool enough to handle, cut it into chunks and place it into a food processor with the oil, and sunflower seeds.

 - Process the mixture until it becomes a thick paste.

-- Add the basil leaves, process again and add the oil through the processor feed tube.
+- Add the basil leaves, and process the mixture again while pouring in the oil through the processor feed tube.

 - Adjust the consistency with water or additional olive oil.

 - Refrigerate it for three to four days in an airtight container

 - Freeze it for up to six months

 - drizzle it over vegetables

 - spread it on grilled meat